 My work is at the core of who I am.

 I am proud to have my Bachelor’s and Master’s degrees from UNR in social work.
-I did my undergrad work with the Washoe County Public Defender’s office.
+I did my undergrad internship with the Washoe County Public Defender’s office.
 I primarily would do mitigation interviews to help share their life stories and better help Judges who were reviewing their cases better understand who they were.
 That experience showed me how important funding for programming in substance use, mental health, and housing could help alleviate and possibly prevent people from having to make choices based on survival.

 I worked in five counties and investigated over three hundred cases with Adult Protective Services.
 I worked with first responders, medical providers, families, and community organizations to help Nevada’s seniors live healthy and safe lives ON THEIR TERMS.